gmontee/100DaysOfCloud/Journey/037/Readme.md

 ☁️ I discovered that YAML is sensitive to spacing.
 Yeah, I suppose it's more readable than JSON, but in a way I miss the predictability of parenthesis and curly brackets.

+☁️ I learned common Docker Compose commands are 'up', for spinning up all of the services, and 'down', to tear it all down.
+There is also the 'logs' command, to view all logs in a single stream

 ## Next Steps

 Next, I'm going to learn about volumes in Docker